 For institutional and non-institutional care, recipients will need to pay around 10% of whatever the agency pays for the state’s Medicaid services and supplies.
-Download our informative guide to learn more about Medicaid coverage and costs.

-Medicaid Coverage Limitations in Hawaii
+Learn About Medicaid Coverage Limitations in Hawaii

 “How much is Medicaid and are there limits?” is another question you must learn the answer to prior to applying.
 Just like with any other state’s rules relating to Medicaid coverage and costs, Hawaii Medicaid enrollment is based on income limits.
 These limits are based on the Federal Poverty Limit (FPL), as well as the size of the applicant’s family.